J35P312/Assemblatron/README.md

 For more info on Fermikit, visit the Fermikit website:

 		https://github.com/lh3/fermikit

-# Scaffolding

-Perform Scaffolding using BESST.

-		python assemblatron.py scaffold --contigs <contigs> --fastq <fastq> --output <output> --tmpdir

-Where <Contigs> is a fasta file containing the contigs produced through de novo assembly, and <fastq> is a fastq file containing paired-end reads.
-The scaffolding process including alignment takes about 10 hours on a 16 core machine when using a 30X whole genome for scaffolding.
-When running BESST on the assemblatron output contigs, the N50 is usually improved by a factor of 10 or so.

 # Align
 Assemblatron performs alignment using bwa mem.
 The output is printed to a file named <prefix.bam>.
 The input is asssumed to be contigs produced through any assembly process.